-Other great table fish like Mangrove Jack, Fingermark, Grunter (Javelin), Estuary Cod and Mackeral can be fished year round with attention to fish and catch size.
+Other great table fish like Mangrove Jack, Fingermark, Grunter (Javelin), Estuary Cod, Trevally and Mackeral can be fished year round with attention to fish and catch size.

 The mangrove creeks are also salt water crocodile habitat, so it is advisable to stay in your boat at all times.
 Although an exposed mud bank might look like an appealing place to source bait from, a croc could easily be concealed in the shallow muddy water looking for his next meal.

-Rent a Holiday House Lucinda or stay at Lucinda Caravan Park
+Rent a Lucinda Holiday Home or stay at Lucinda Caravan Park or stay at Dungeness

 For a relaxed off the grid beach holiday Lucinda is hard to beat.
 We’ve rented flats and houses on several occasions through Ray White Ingham.
 A couple of weeks of total relaxation by the beach is the best way I know to thoroughly de-stress.
 This is a great option for a fishing holiday as there will most likely be a large fridge/freezer available in the accommodation.

-The Lucinda Caravan Park (Wanderers Holiday Village) has a pool, units and is where we’ve camped and caravanned a lot.
-Beach, park, jetty, corner shop and Lucinda Point Hotel are all within easy walking distance.
+The Lucinda Caravan Park (Wanderers Holiday Village) has a pool, units and is popular with caravanners.
+Beach, park, jetty, corner shop and Lucinda Point Hotel are all within easy walking distance of the park.

 Lucinda beaches are groomed by beach-combers.
 The ocean front beaches have an endless supply of shells, washed up coral, driftwood and even occasional bottles – be sure to check for messages.

-There is nothing like a long walk along an untamed beach to re-connect with nature and yourself.
+A long walk along an untamed beach is a great way to re-connect with nature and yourself.

-10.Visit Broadwater Park for a fresh water swim and a BBQ
+10.Visit Broadwater Park for a fresh water swim, BBQ and walk

 Camping, swimming, walking and day visiting at Broadwater in Girringun National Park.
 One access west and one access north from Ingham.